v923z/micropython-ulab/README.md

 # micropython-ulab

 ulab is a numpy-like array manipulation library for micropython.
-The modules is written in C, defines compact containers for numerical data, and is fast.
+The module is written in C, defines compact containers for numerical data, and is fast.

 Rudimentary documentation can be found under